0x6B6/IPK1-OMEGA/README.md

 ## Theory

 ### L4 network scanning
 Port scanning is a method for discovering useful communication channels on a host.
-The core idea is to probe as many ports as possible, ideally while remaining undetected, and track which ports are open or closed.
+The core idea is to probe as many ports as possible, ideally while remaining undetected, and track which ports are open or closed [1].

-The port scan process involves sending requests to a range of server port addresses to identify receptive ports and determine the available services on the target machine.
+The port scan process involves sending requests to a range of server port addresses to identify receptive ports and determine the available services on the target machine [2].

 There are many port scanning methods, in this project, the TCP SYN scan and UDP scan methods are specifically used, which will be described later on.